bunkerity/bunkerweb/README.md

 If set to yes, ClamAV will automatically remove the detected files.

 ## Misc

 `ADDITIONAL_MODULES`
 Values : *\<list of packages separated with space\>*
 Default value :
 You can specify additional modules to install.
 All [alpine packages](https://pkgs.alpinelinux.org/packages) are valid.
-A use case is to use this to install PHP extensions (e.g. : php7-json php7-xml php7-curl ...).

 `LOGROTATE_MINSIZE`
 Values : *x* | *xk* | *xM* | *xG*